Vaultionizer/vault-docs/docs/pm/srs.md

 On each pull request all tests are ran automatically to ensure that the change did not broke anything.

 ### 3.6 Design Constraints
-We are trying to provide a modern and easy to handle design for the UI aswell as for the architecture of our application.
+We are trying to provide a modern and easy to handle design for the UI as well as for the architecture of our application.
 To achieve that the functionalities will be kept as modular as possible.

-Because we are progamming an Android App we chose Java as our programming language.
-Also we are using the common MVC-architecture to keep the front end and back end seperated.
+Because we are programming an Android App we chose Java as our programming language.
+Also we are using the common MVC-architecture to keep the front end and back end separated.
 For a clean front end structure we use MVVM.
 To make the communication between the two parts easy, we will implement a RESTful-API between them which will provide the data in JSON-Format.
 The supported Platforms will be:
 - Android 4.4 and higher
 - Java 8 and higher

 ### 3.7 On-line User Documentation and Help System Requirements
 The usage of the app should be as intuitive as possible so it won't need any further documentation.
-If the user needs some help we will implement a "Help"-Button in the App which includes a FAQ and a formular to contact the developement team.
+If the user needs some help we will implement a "Help"-Button in the App which includes a FAQ and a form to contact the development team.

 ### 3.8 Purchased Components
 We don't have any purchased components yet.
 If there will be purchased components in the future we will list them here.